The Best Indies at BIG Festival 2018

-São Paulo’s BIG Festival is one of the most important gaming events in South America, focusing on awarding the most recent independent titles (this year’s main winner was 11 Bit Studios’ Frostpunk), as well as showcasing the most promising upcoming games from Brazil and other countries.
+São Paulo’s BIG Festival is one of the most important gaming events in South America, focusing on awarding the most recent independent titles, as well as showcasing the most promising upcoming games from Brazil and other countries.

 WTMG attended this year’s event and shortlisted the most interesting and promising titles seen at the show, all of them being developed by Brazilian teams with one exception from El Salvador.